-As announced on November 5, 2014, Richard King stepped down as President and Chief Executive Officer and resigned as a Director effective as of March 31, 2015.
-Howard Rosen, a member of our Board of Directors, agreed to serve in the additional capacities of interim Chief Executive Officer commencing April 1, 2015, while we search for a new Chief Executive Officer.
+As announced on November 5, 2014, Richard King stepped down as our President and Chief Executive Officer and resigned as a Director effective as of March 31, 2015.
+Howard Rosen, a member of our Board of Directors, agreed to also serve as our interim Chief Executive Officer commencing April 1, 2015.
+On March 28, 2016, we entered into an offer letter with Mr. Rosen to become the Company's full-time Chief Executive Officer, effective April 1, 2016.

-In addition, as announced on March 25, 2014, James Welch resigned as Chief Financial Officer, and Timothy Morris joined AcelRx as its Chief Financial Officer.
-Finally, as announced on June 2, 2014, David Chung resigned as Chief Commercial Officer.
-In connection with Mr. King and Mr. Welch's departures from AcelRx, each received severance benefits from us, which are described in more detail under the heading "Compensation Discussion and Analysis-Severance Benefits".
+In connection with Mr. King's departure from AcelRx, Mr. King received severance benefits from us, which are described in more detail under the heading "Compensation Discussion and Analysis-Severance Benefits."

-Executive Summary and 2014 Business Highlights
+Executive Summary and 2015 Business Highlights